Adaptive generative moment matching networks for improved learning of dependence structures

-Figure~\ref{fig:prediction_part_nonNNs} presents plots (left: S\&P~500 constituent data; right: FTSE~100 constituent data) of the test data ACvM against the training data ACvM for each model and, in case of neural network models, three replicates.
+Figure~\ref{fig:prediction_part_nonNNs} presents plots (left: S\&P~500 constituent data; right: FTSE~100 constituent data) of the test data ACvM against the training data ACvM for each model and, in case of neural network models, the three replicates.

-We see that although GMMNs can sometimes achieve a training data ACvM comparable to that of AGMMNs, AGMMNs reach a better test data ACvM, and this regardless of the architecture.
-Furthermore, while the more complex deep and wide architectures still do not make GMMNs competitive in terms of prediction quality, AGMMNs can take advantage of the deep architecture and further improve their prediction performance.
-A possible explanation for this result is that the learning of GMMNs is not efficient enough for exploiting more complex architectures, but the adaptive learning underlying AGMMNs is.
+Although GMMNs can sometimes achieve a training data ACvM comparable to that of AGMMNs, we see that AGMMNs reach a better test data ACvM, and this regardless of the architecture.
+Furthermore, while the more complex deep and wide architectures still do not make GMMNs competitive in terms of their prediction quality, AGMMNs can take advantage of the deep architecture and further improve their prediction performance.
+A possible explanation for this result is that the learning of GMMNs is not efficient enough for exploiting more complex architectures, but the adaptive learning procedure underlying AGMMNs is.